kmishra9/Best-Practices-for-Writing-R-Code/README.md

           axis.text.x = element_text(size = 12)) +
     ggtitle(title)
   ```
   Imagine (or perhaps mournfully recall) the mess that can occur when you don't strictly style a complicated `ggplot` call.
-Trying to fix bugs and ensure your code is working cna be a nightmare.
+Trying to fix bugs and ensure your code is working can be a nightmare.
 Now imagine trying to do it with the same code 6 months after you've written it.
-Invest the time early and reap the rewards as the code practically explains itself, line by line.
+Invest the time now and reap the rewards as the code practically explains itself, line by line.